Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 - Western Kentucky's games this year have gone over the total in seven out of 11 opportunities (63.6%).

-- Western Kentucky is 8-3 against the spread and 8-4 overall in games when it records more than 22.2 points.
+- Western Kentucky is 8-3 against the spread and 8-4 overall this season when the team scores more than 22.2 points.

-- In games that Western Kentucky totals over 346.0 yards, the team is 8-3 against the spread and 8-4 overall.
+- In games that Western Kentucky amasses over 346.0 yards, the team is 8-3 against the spread and 8-4 overall.

-- The Hilltoppers have turned the ball over 16 times this season, seven fewer than the Roadrunners have forced (23).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.